MyFirstBitcoin/Translation/README.md

 ## Contributing Translations

 Your contributions are invaluable to our mission!
-If you are fluent in Bitcoin and another language and would like to contribute, please see our **Translator Collaboration** telegram group: [Request access from admin](https://t.me/+ovW4RGSeB4ZjZjRh).
+If you are fluent in Bitcoin and another language and would like to contribute, please see our **Resources Translator Form**: [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLScBCDMO2LCyGw4A0UzVi4by82-m1yod4Zk3rgTWt_Stre5fDw/viewform).
 We welcome translations in any language.

 ## Using the Translations